nadoukkadivin/tdc-toy-sims/README.md

 ## **Reproducibility & validation **

-- All code seed values are fixed for exact result replication;
+- All code seed values are fixed for exact result replication
-- Domain-specific SNR windows ensure meaningful performance metrics;
+- Domain-specific SNR windows ensure meaningful performance metrics
-- Automated assertions check param reduction, SNR consistency, and thermal performance;
+- Automated assertions check param reduction, SNR consistency, and thermal performance
-- Plots and outputs are timestamped for provenance.
+- Plots and outputs are timestamped for provenance

 ## **Customization/extension**

-- Adjust any domain parameters to simulate other hybrid chains (vagus, sensor–bio etc);
+- Adjust any domain parameters to simulate other hybrid chains (vagus, sensor–bio etc)
-- Tune entropy_transduction to explore non-ideal coupling or pathologies;
+- Tune entropy_transduction to explore non-ideal coupling or pathologies
-- Extend to more domains: increase `N`, generalise params.
+- Extend to more domains: increase `N`, generalise params

 ## **Contact**